Decentralized Finance

 Cryptocurrencies

-In the world of decentralized finance, cryptocurrency is the defacto currency for transactions and record keeping.
-DeFi transactions are facilitated using two main cryptocurrencies: Bitcoin (BTC) and Ethereum.
+In the world of decentralized finance, cryptocurrency is the de facto currency for transactions and record keeping.
+DeFi transactions are primarily facilitated using Ethereum (ETH) and other smart-contract platform tokens, as the Ethereum network is specifically designed for deploying the necessary protocols.
+Bitcoin is rarely used for DeFi applications.

 Decentralized Finance 2